christinezyang/christinezyang.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Christine Yang :) I'm from Short Hills, NJ, but I currently live in Morristown, NJ.
+I'm Christine Yang :) I'm from Millburn / Short Hills, NJ, and I currently live in New York City.

 ### Currently Reading
 - *The Stranger* by Albert Camus
 - *The Stranger* by Albert Camus, trans.
 Matthew Ward

-Check out what's on my reading list here: [Oku](https://oku.club/user/czy), [Storygraph](https://app.thestorygraph.com/profile/czy).
+Check out what's on my reading list here: [Storygraph](https://app.thestorygraph.com/profile/czy).

 ### Fun Facts
-- 1500+ day streak on Duolingo
+- 2000+ day streak on Duolingo
-- shortest Solitaire time is 31s (Klondike, 1-draw)
+- shortest 1-draw Klondike Solitaire time is 31s
-- once spent a day in China picking up panda droppings
+- once spent a day in China picking up panda droppings (was not stinky)

 ### Current Favorite Memes